adhoclabs/BurnerAndroidSDKSample/README.md

 }
 ```

 1B.
 Add the following in your build.gradle.
-Get the latest version number from your Burner rep.
+Get the latest version number from the Burner team.
 ```
 implementation 'co.adhoclabs:burnersdk:<VERSION_NUMBER>@aar'
 ```